KeesCBakker/Strongly-Typed-Events-for-TypeScript/packages/ste-browser/README.md

 # Strongly Typed Events for your browser
 Why not use Strongly Typed Events in your browser?
 We got a special package for you that already contains all the files you need.
 You can even serve them from a CDN for extra speed (or easy prototyping).
+The packae is UMD compatible.

 [![Build Status](https://travis-ci.org/KeesCBakker/Strongly-Typed-Events-for-TypeScript.svg?branch=master)](https://travis-ci.org/KeesCBakker/Strongly-Typed-Events-for-TypeScript)
 [![npm version](https://badge.fury.io/js/ste-browser.svg)](https://badge.fury.io/js/ste-core)